open/close all folders

 - The intro to Borderlands seems to invert this; the music starts off very distant and once the bus enters the scene, the music is at full volume from the inside of the bus.

-- The background music from one of the final missions of Ace Combat 5: The Unsung War is Captain Andersen playing the Award Bait Song "The Journey Begins" over his aircraft carrier's loudspeaker, and as such it actually sounds like it's coming through a loudspeaker - though after about a minute, it fades into a non-diegetic version of the song.
+- The background music from one of the final missions of Ace Combat 5: The Unsung War is Captain Andersen playing the Award-Bait Song "The Journey Begins" over his aircraft carrier's loudspeaker, and as such it actually sounds like it's coming through a loudspeaker for about a minute before fading into a non-diegetic version of the song.

 - During the Sad Times Montage which opens Season 2 of The Venture Bros.., the music which backs the entire montage is eventually revealed to be the techno track which is playing at the rave where Brock tracks down Doctor Venture.